vinimachadosantana/bowling-score/README.md

 # start the server
 docker-compose up

-# to access the container run
+# to access the container run in another terminal
 docker-compose exec web bash
 ```